kaichaosun/yap/README.md

 mv substrate-parachain-template parachain
 ```

-To ensure the code is working, I then ran `cargo test` in parachain folder, and all the tests past!
+To ensure the code is working, I then ran `cargo test` in parachain folder, and all the tests past.
 After some code cleanup, I'm happy to wrap the day!

+## Day 2

+Today comes to the business, I need to coding a pallet which can `help people find the right people`, which will likely become a blockchain based referral program later.
+The pallet is named `pallet-referral`.